 Beyond the classroom.

 There’s more to college than classrooms and homework.
 Finding balance between campus life and class responsibilities is easy in our department!
-As a student in poultry or food science, you’ll have the opportunity to take an active role in a variety of clubs and organizations, internship opportunities, undergraduate research opportunities and other activities.
+As a student in poultry or food science, you’ll have the opportunity to take an active role in a variety of clubs and student organizations, internship opportunities, undergraduate research opportunities and more!

 Food Science Club

 The Food Science Club invites guests speakers from the Food Industry to their meetings, are actively involved at campus events and participate in experimental cooking, competitions potluck dinners, and more!

 The Poultry Science Club is open to students from all majors.
 They participate in activities across campus and in the Auburn community, and provide professional development and industry experience to members.